Tanger Factory Outlet Centers (NYSE:SKT) Issues FY 2022 Earnings Guidance

-Tanger Factory Outlet Centers (NYSE:SKT – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
-The company provided earnings per share guidance of $1.71-$1.79 for the period.
+Tanger Factory Outlet Centers (NYSE:SKT – Get Rating) updated its FY 2022 earnings guidance on Monday.
+The company provided earnings per share (EPS) guidance of $1.71-$1.79 for the period.
 The company issued revenue guidance of -.

-Tanger Factory Outlet Centers (NYSE:SKT – Get Rating) last released its quarterly earnings results on Thursday, May 5th.
+Tanger Factory Outlet Centers (NYSE:SKT – Get Rating) last issued its quarterly earnings results on Thursday, May 5th.
 The real estate investment trust reported $0.19 EPS for the quarter, missing analysts’ consensus estimates of $0.40 by ($0.21).
-Tanger Factory Outlet Centers had a return on equity of 5.07% and a net margin of 5.84%.
-The firm had revenue of $108.87 million for the quarter, compared to analysts’ expectations of $101.62 million.
-During the same period in the prior year, the firm posted $0.40 earnings per share.
-Tanger Factory Outlet Centers’s revenue for the quarter was up 8.1% on a year-over-year basis.
-Equities research analysts anticipate that Tanger Factory Outlet Centers will post 1.73 earnings per share for the current fiscal year.
+Tanger Factory Outlet Centers had a return on equity of 5.04% and a net margin of 5.84%.
+The company had revenue of $108.87 million during the quarter, compared to the consensus estimate of $101.62 million.
+During the same quarter in the previous year, the business posted $0.40 EPS.
+The firm’s revenue for the quarter was up 8.1% on a year-over-year basis.
+Sell-side analysts anticipate that Tanger Factory Outlet Centers will post 1.73 earnings per share for the current year.

 Tanger Factory Outlet Centers, Inc (NYSE: SKT) is a leading operator of open-air upscale outlet shopping centers that owns, or has an ownership interest in, a portfolio of 38 centers.
 Tanger's operating properties are located in 20 states and in Canada, totaling approximately 14.1 million square feet, leased to over 2,700 stores operated by more than 500 different brand name companies.